akien-mga/inform6-akien/README.md

 Récits and Katabasis do not include license terms yet, so until I add one, they are proprietary.

+The cover images for Rats and Brume are derived from photos which are the property of their respective authors (unknown for Rats, Alex McCombie for Brume).

 -----

 # Fictions interactives en Inform 6 d'Akien